janetjoywilson/janetjoywilson.github.io/_posts/2018-08-16-the-back-story.md

 Today.
 Amanda lives in Vancouver.
 I live in Toronto.
 Our sixth Book Ride is about to kick into gear.
 I can't believe this is our fifth year!

 The first three years we had ZERO money.
 NADA.
 Zilch.
 NONE.
 We had da best authors who agreed to ride and read for love, hugs and chocolate.
 In 2017, we spent hours researching and writing a grant application for Toronto Arts Council and Ontario Arts Council.
 [The Reading Line](http://thereadingline.ca/) is a non-profit but not registered.
 We do not have a Board of Directors.
 Toronto Arts Council gave us money!
 Ontario Arts Council did not.
 We hired two young men in 2017 with the TAC funding.
 We paid our authors.
-We developed a relationship with a graphic design company who were book lovers and cyclists and gave us a non-profit discount.
+We developed a relationship with the award winning design group, [Gravity Inc.](http://gravityinc.ca/), who are book lovers and cyclists and gave us a non-profit discount.
 We amplified our efforts and reached 300 book loving people on bicycles!

 Today we are about to embark on the largest Book Ride ever AND I am stressed more than I have ever been in my life.